PyHDI/Pyverilog/pages.md

 Apache License 2.0
 (http://www.apache.org/licenses/LICENSE-2.0)

-This software package includes PLY-3.4.
+This software package includes PLY-3.4 in "vparser/ply".
 The license of PLY is BSD.

 Copyright and Contact